 Fortunately for US allies, while Biden's political skills will be tested, the US Constitution provides a president more leeway in foreign than in domestic policy, so the short-term improvements in cooperation will be real.
 Moreover, unlike in 2016, when Trump was elected, a recent Chicago Council on Global Affairs poll shows that 70% of Americans want an outward-oriented cooperative foreign policy– a record high.

-Joseph S. Nye, Jr. is a professor at Harvard University and author, most recently, of Do Morals Matter?
-Presidents and Foreign Policy from FDR to Trump.
+Joseph S. Nye, Jr. is a professor at Harvard University.

-Disclaimer: This article first appeared on project-syndicate.org, and is published by special syndication arrangement.
+Disclaimer: This article first appeared on Project Syndicate, and is published by special syndication arrangement.